syedshamael1999/SQL-Data-Cleaning-NashvilleHousing_Data/README.md

 # 🧹 SQL Data Cleaning NashvilleHousing Data

 This project focuses on cleaning the Nashville Housing dataset using SQL.
-The dataset originally had 56,478 rows and 19 columns.
+The dataset has 56,478 rows and 19 columns.
 The following cleaning steps were performed: